UsKba/Biblioteca-Backend/README.md

 - [ ] Coming soon ...

 ## Coisas fazendo hoje
-- [x] renomear database para o singular
+- [ ] garantir ke o usuário esteja classmatesIds
-- [ ] consertar nomes de fields no prisma (sender e receiver em Invite)
+- [ ] retornar lista dos dias e se a sala está reservada em cada horário

+- [ ] update do schdule
 - [ ] Ver 'Deletar' user

 - [ ] 'should not be able to index invites where you are not the receiver' tests change message